acend/ch-open-workshop-tage-training/content/en/docs/01/08_linkingfrontendandbackend.md

 docker exec -it mariadb-container-with-existing-external-volume bash
 ```

-You are now in the Bash session of the mariadb container and the prompt will look like `root@6f08ac657320:/#`
+You are now in the bash session of the mariadb container and the prompt will look like `root@6f08ac657320:/#`

 Get the address of the `apache-php` container.